Early Childhood Peace Consortium Launches Five-Year Strategic Plan at United Nations General Assembly

 September 25, 2025

-NEW YORK, September 25, 2025 — The Early Childhood Peace Consortium (ECPC) today launched its Strategic Plan 2025-2030 at a high-level session during the 80th United Nations General Assembly, marking a pivotal moment in the global movement to leverage early childhood development as a pathway to sustainable peace.
+NEW YORK, September 25, 2025 — The Early Childhood Peace Consortium (ECPC) today launched its Strategic Plan 2025-2030 at its high-level session during the 80th United Nations General Assembly, offering a evidence-based roadmap for how early childhood development (ECD) programs can protect and heal children caught in active conflicts while breaking intergenerational cycles of violence.

 Dr. Siobhan Fitzpatrick, ECPC Regional Vice-Chairperson and Chairperson of the International Network on Peace Building with Young Children, presented the Strategic Plan at the event, “Stop War on Children NOW!
 Why Science Says Protecting Children’s Rights Today Prevents Tomorrow’s Conflict,” hosted by the Permanent Mission of Ireland to the United Nations.

 “With 1 in 5 children globally living in active conflict zones and violations against children surging 25% in 2024, the time for action is now,” said Dr. Rima Salah, Chairperson of the ECPC.
-“This Strategic Plan provides a roadmap for how evidence-based early childhood development programs can break intergenerational cycles of violence and build lasting peace.”
+“This Strategic Plan provides a roadmap for how evidence-based early childhood development programs can reach children suffering in war zones today while building the foundation for lasting peace tomorrow.”

 Key Strategic Objectives Include: